fastly/security-use-cases/on-prem-ngwaf-integrations/simple-container-only/README.md

-# Super simple docker only NGWAF deployment
+# Super simple container only NGWAF deployment

 Update the following docker run command with your ACCESSKEYID and SECRETACCESSKEY. https://docs.fastly.com/en/ngwaf/agent-config